DroptheKraken/SEP/README.md

 </ol>

 Now you are ready to use the Recipe Finder App!
-Simply input the ingredients you have in your fridge and the app will suggest a recipe for you.
-You can also create an account and add your own recipes to the database.

-We hope you enjoy using the Recipe Finder App!
+We hope you enjoy using it!